nicoxeye/Blood-Bank-Management/README.md

 |+ statistics which include how much of blood quantity there is total in all of blood banks and how many requests have been assigned a specified status and grouped by it :]

 ### todo +++ in the future
+- add a simple frontend to visualise for project acceptation

 - implementation of frontend using react or thymeleaf
 - additional sorting when it is needed